Rigoberto Gonzalez, Cuervo tamaulipeco (Corvus imparatus), pen & purple ink, 2012.

 Rod Ciferri is a member in good standing of the New York State Bar.

 Sesshu Foster has taught in East Los Angeles, University of Iowa, the California Institute for the Arts and UC Santa Cruz.
 City Lights has published his novel Atomik Aztek and his narrative prose poems World Ball Notebook.
 His blog is East Los Angeles Dirigible Air Transport Lines.

 Scott J. Thompson is a social critic, philosopher, and translator from the German language who is one of the editors of the Walter Benjamin Research Syndicate which collects information on Benjamin and his close contemporaries.

-Sivan Butler-Rotholz is the editor of AIOTB’s “Saturday Poetry Series.”
-Sivan is a firm believer in small presses, is influenced most greatly in poetry by Jack Spicer, Barbara Guest, and Bernadette Mayer, and learned the art of editing from Peter Gizzi.
+Sivan Butler-Rotholz is the Contributing Editor of AIOTB’s “Saturday Poetry Series.”
+She is a firm believer in small presses, adores lyric and narrative poetry, and learned the art of editing from Peter Gizzi.

 Stephanie Vernier is a writer who lives in San Francisco.
 She blogs occasionally at A Day in the Life of the Marginally (Un)Employed.

 Yahya T. Ali was born in Kuwait.
 He is a short-story writer, has a BA in English Literature, and is currently working on a MA thesis in Comparative Literature at the University of Kuwait.